Form 5472: The $25K/Year Penalty Most LLC Owners Miss

 What Form 5472 Is

-Form 5472, officially titled "Information Return of a 25% Foreign-Owned U.S. Corporation or a Foreign Corporation Engaged in a U.S. Trade or Business," is an information return.
-It does not calculate tax owed.
+Form 5472 is an information return.
+It doesn't calculate tax.
 It reports transactions between a US entity and its foreign owners or related parties.

-A Chinese citizen who forms a Delaware LLC, contributes $500 to open a bank account, and never makes another transaction still has a Form 5472 filing obligation.
-The initial capital contribution is a reportable transaction.
+A Chinese citizen who forms a Delaware LLC, puts $500 in a bank account, and never makes another transaction?
+Still has to file.
+The initial capital contribution alone is a reportable transaction.

 What Gets Reported

-Form 5472 is attached to a pro forma Form 1120 (US Corporation Income Tax Return).
-The pro forma 1120 contains no financial data — it exists solely as the vehicle for delivering the 5472.
+Form 5472 gets attached to a pro forma Form 1120 (US Corporation Income Tax Return).
+The 1120 is basically empty.
+It exists only as the delivery vehicle for the 5472.

-If the LLC transacts with multiple foreign related parties, a separate Form 5472 is required for each party.
-A Chinese founder whose LLC pays a relative in China for contracted work would need to file a separate 5472 for that relationship.
+One detail that trips people up: if your LLC transacts with multiple foreign related parties, you need a separate Form 5472 for each one.
+Pay a relative in China for contract work through your LLC?
+That's a second 5472.

 How does your structure score?